akhi07rx/File-Uploader-for-Google-Drive/README.md

 - Real-time progress tracking using a progress bar.
 - Preserve the original file name during the upload process.
 - Automatically create a destination folder if it doesn't already exist.
+- Ability to insert multiple download links: The code now allows the user to enter multiple download links one after the other until they choose to exit the program by typing "exit".

+- Option to exit the program: The user can type "exit" to quit the program instead of providing a download link.

+- Improved user interface: A line break is added before the "Enter the download link" prompt, creating visual separation between each prompt and making it easier to read.

 <br />